websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-administration-and-tuning/defining-synonym-sets.md

     ![Click on edit or delete to make changes.](defining-synonym-sets/images/03.png)

-    Once your synonym set is published, they are ready to be used.
+    Once your synonym set is published, it is ready to be used.

 ## Using Synonym Sets